s-prism/tuner/README.md

 ## What the tuner does

-If you play a sound with an instrument, the tuner identifies the closest musical note to this sound.
-It then displays whether the sound played is a higher or lower pitch than the musical note, and how much the player is out of tune by (measured in cents).
+If the user plays a sound with an instrument, the tuner identifies the closest musical note to this sound.
+It then displays whether the sound played is a higher or lower pitch than the musical note, and how much the user is out of tune by (measured in cents).

 ## Additional features